achaseiiix/OiaT-Guides/_posts/2022-8-1-moneymaking.md

 This allows for either a ??? collection to flex or eggs to sell for gems to increase your taps through gem pops.
 For this approach, you’ll want to use between 3.65b and 12b sauce per clean.
 At 12b, according to the cleaning spreadsheet, you’ll come out around even in regards to money spent and money earned while having a better chance at ??? eggs.
 You can do higher values, but keep in mind that you’ll be losing money - just make sure to keep arount 1t as safety in case you need to return to 1.3b or 3.65b cleans.

-There’s not much to do after this point besides spend your (very hard earned) money!
+Now there’s not much to do after this point besides spend your (very hard earned) money!

 ## Spending money